Cannabis-based products containing cannabidiol (CBD) have been used to help with seizures, muscle stiffness, pain and nausea (feeling sick).

 The term cannabis-based products means a product that contains cannabidiol (CBD).

-- Cannabidiol (CBD) is a non-psychoactive cannabinoid which means that it does not affect the mind or mental processes and does not have the ‘high’ like THC.
+- Cannabidiol (CBD) is a non-psychoactive cannabinoid which does not seem to affect the mind or mental processes and does not have the ‘high’ like THC.

 Cannabis-based products either come from the cannabis plant (marijuana) or they can be synthetic.
 Synthetic products are man-made chemicals that have the same chemical structure as THC and can bind to cannabinoid receptors in the brain.

-- The New Zealand Government does not support the use of unprocessed cannabis leaf or flowers for medicinal use.
-For more information see the Ministry of Health website
+The New Zealand Government does not support the use of unprocessed cannabis leaf or flowers (marijuana, also called pot, dope and weed) for medicinal use.
+For more information see the Ministry of Health website.

 Do cannabis-based products work?